gauniverseorg/ga-docs/docs/Core-Features/Settings/Generate-Mobile-App.md

 # Generate Mobile App

-Here you can create or see the created mobile app, you can also download it at the top right.
+You can create or see the generated mobile app here.
+There are also download buttons present at the top right to download iOS and Android applications.

 **_Note:_** You can only generate one mobile app at a time.